Pin Classes I: Growth Rates: Pin Words and Pin Classes

-is not necessarily an injection and we will not, in general, be able to prove the supermultiplicative inequality for a $\boxplus$-closed subclass of $\mathcal{P}^{\circ}$.
-We note, however, that even the weaker `supermultiplicative-like' inequality $C_{m+n} \geq kC_{m}C_{n}$ (for some constant $k<1$) would be sufficient to deduce the existence $gr(C_{n})$, on applying Fekete's Lemma to $D_{n}=kC_{n}$ instead.
-Unfortunately, the enumeration sequence of a $\boxplus$-closed subclass of $\mathcal{P}^{\circ}$ does not in general satisfy even this weaker form of supermultiplicativity: for example, if we take $\mathcal{C}^{\circ}$ to be the $\boxplus$-closure of $\nept$ and $\swpt$ we can easily show that $\lim_{n\rightarrow\infty}|\mathcal{C}^{\circ}_{2n}|/|\mathcal{C}^{\circ}_{n}|^{2} = 0$.
 The problem in this example is that there is \emph{too much commutativity} due to the class only containing points in the first and third quadrants, which are opposite to each other.
 As it turns out, this is really the only thing that can go wrong in proving a supermultiplicative-like identity: if we have any points from a pair of adjacent quadrants then we already have enough pairs that don't commute to conclude that $C_{m+n} \geq kC_{m}C_{n}$ for some constant $k$.
 We thus exclude the bad case in which we have only points from opposite quadrants via the following definition:

-\begin{defn}[Adjacency Condition] Let $\mu^{\circ}_{i}$ denote the centred permutation consisting of a single point in the $i$th quadrant (so $\mu^{\circ}_{1} = \nept$, etc.).
-We say that a centred permutation class $\mathcal{C}^{\circ}$ satisfies the \textbf{adjacency condition} if it contains either precisely one of $\mu^{\circ}_{1}, \mu^{\circ}_{2}, \mu^{\circ}_{3}, \mu^{\circ}_{4}$ or it contains a pair $\mu^{\circ}_{i}, \mu^{\circ}_{j}$ from adjacent quadrants. \end{defn}
+\begin{defn}[Adjacency Condition] Let $p^{\circ}_{i}$ denote the centred permutation consisting of a single point in the $i$th quadrant (so $p^{\circ}_{1} = (\nept)$, etc.).
+We say that a centred permutation class $\mathcal{C}^{\circ}$ satisfies the \emph{adjacency condition} if it contains either precisely one of $p^{\circ}_{1}, p^{\circ}_{2}, p^{\circ}_{3}, p^{\circ}_{4}$ or it contains a pair $p^{\circ}_{i}, p^{\circ}_{j}$ from adjacent quadrants. \end{defn}

 Assuming this condition we may now prove a weak form of supermultiplicativity for the enumeration sequence of a $\boxplus$-closed subclass of $\mathcal{P}^{\circ}$:

 \begin{prop} Let $\mathcal{C}^{\circ}$ be a $\boxplus$-closed subclass of $\mathcal{P}^{\circ}$ which satisfies the adjacency condition.
 Let $\mathcal{C}^{\circ}_{n}$ denote the set of centred permutations of length $n$ in $\mathcal{C}^{\circ}$ and write $C_{n} = |\mathcal{C}^{\circ}_{n}|$.
 Then, for all $m,n \in \mathbb{N}$: